-- 1.1 This Screening Assessment relates to a Neighbourhood Development Plan that is considered to be in general conformity with higher level strategic plans, such as the Herefordshire Core Strategy and the National Planning Policy Framework.
-The screening stage involves assessing broadly whether the final Neighbourhood Plan is likely to have a significant effect on any European site(s). - 1.2 Lyonshall Parish Council is producing a Neighbourhood Development Plan for Lyonshall Parish, in order to set out the vision, objectives and policies for the development of the Parish up to 2031.
-This HRA reviews the Draft Lyonshall Plan June 2017. - 1.3 The NDP has 12 criteria based policies which allocated 5 sites within these policies.
-It provides general criteria policies that clarify and given more detail to those within the Herefordshire Core Strategy. - 1.4 This requires a high level screening assessment to build upon the HRA Screening Assessment Report for the Core Strategy.
-It should be read in combination with the Core Strategy Habitat Regulations Assessment Report and ensures that there will not be any significant impacts upon Natura 2000 sites. - 1.5 The map below shows Lyonshall Neighbourhood Area to which this assessment related.
+1.1 This Screening Assessment relates to a Neighbourhood Development Plan that is considered to be in general conformity with higher level strategic plans, such as the Herefordshire Core Strategy and the National planning Policy Framework.
+The screening stage involves assessing broadly whether the Draft Neighbourhood Plan is likely to have a significant effect on any European site(s).

+- 1.2 Lyonshall Parish Council is producing a Neighbourhood Development Plan for the Lyonshall group Parish, in order to set out the vision, objectives and policies for the development of the Parish up to 2031.
+This HRA reviews the Draft Lyonshall Neighbourhood Plan May 2018. - 1.3 The NDP has 12 criteria based policies which allocated 5 sites within these policies.
+It provides general criteria policies that clarify and given more detail to those within the Herefordshire Core Strategy. - 1.4 This high level screening assessment should be read in combination with the Herefordshire Pre-submission publication of the Local Plan-Core Strategy Habitat Regulations Assessment Report (April 2014) and ensures that there will not be any significant impacts upon Natura 2000 sites. - 1.5 The map below shows Lyonshall neighbourhood Area with the European Sites highlighted.